danielrehner/developer-guidebook/pages/persevere.md

 Anything significant will take longer than you think.

-    Be patient with the years.
+    Be patient with the months and years.

 Things will get more challenging.